-ZENworks icon: The ZENworks icon is located in the notification area of the Windows and Linux managed devices.
-Click the ZENworks icon to display the ZENworks Agent properties.
+ZENworks Icon: The wicon located in the notification area of the Windows and Linux managed devices.
+You can double-click the icon to display the ZENworks Adaptive Agent properties.

-ZENworks Window: A standalone window that you can launch from the Start Menu (Start Menu > Programs > Novell ZENworks > ZENworks Application).
+ZENworks Window: A standalone window that you can launch from the Start Menu (Start Menu > Programs > Novell ZENworks > ZENworks Application Window).
 The ZENworks Window displays all assigned bundles.

-ZENworks Server: A server that your ZENworks Agent contacts in order to send information to and retrieve information from your Management Zone.
+ZENworks Server: A server that your ZENworks Adaptive Agent contacts in order to send information to and retrieve information from your Management Zone.